lucienbaumgartner/quiz_dev/README.md

 ## Quiz app for the DDJ18 course at UZH

+The interactive version of the quiz can be found [here](https://lucienbaumgartner.github.io/quiz_dev/).

 <p align="center"><img src ="display/einstein.png" width=500px></p>

 following things still need to be done: